Where We Work

 direct beneficiaries

-COOPI presence in THE COUNTRY
+Evolution of COOPI presence in the country

 COOPI in Venezuela today